Tepper School of Business: MS in Computational Finance

 The Master of Science in Computational Finance (MSCF) degree is primarily granted through a sixteen-month full-time program.
 The school also offers a thirty-three-month part-time degree program and four non-degree certificate programs.
 Certificate students focus on one "stream" of the MSCF degree curriculum: Mathematics, Statistics, or Financial Computing.

 The curriculum consists of courses in finance, traditional finance theories of equity and bond portfolio management, the stochastic calculus models on which derivative trading is based, the application of these models in both fixed income markets and equity markets, computational methods including Monte Carlo simulation and finite difference approximations of partial differential equations, and statistical methodologies including regression and time series, culminating with courses on statistical arbitrage, risk management and dynamic asset management.
 Early in the program, students are taught C++, which enables them to build the computational financial models necessary for their finance courses.
 The program's capstone is a sophisticated financial computing course.

 Twenty full-time faculty instruct 40 full-time students in Pittsburgh and 51 full and part-time students in the financial district of New York City.
 The primary method of instruction for the New York campus is live, interactive video.
 Lectures are recorded and made immediately available to students via the internet.
 Faculty teach twice every seven weeks in New York at which times the students are invited to join the professor for lunch after class.

+MS in Product Management

+The Tepper School's Master of Science in Product management (MSPM) degree is granted through a twelve-month, full-time program.
+Similar to the Tepper School's MBA program, the MSPM curriculum follows a mini-semester system; a mini is the same time requirement as a half-semester.
+MSPM program is one-of-a-kind and is offered through the School of Computer Science and Tepper School of Business.
+It is a STEM-designated program which combines the best of both schools, giving students an efficient, focused, and effective path to career in product management.

+The program includes mix of technical, business and design courses and is taught by accomplished faculty from Tepper School of Business, School of Computer Science and HCII.

+To earn MSPM degree, students must complete a total of 111 units of coursework, which includes a mandatory summer internship and a semester-long capstone project.
+The capstone takes the form of a product management project, in which students work with product companies on solving the problems for their customers and report their findings to company leaders at project completion.